Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Introduction

-\begin{rem*} The above torsion vanishing conjecture was established in~\cite{DHKZ} in the case where $\msf G=\bb G\otimes\bb Q_p$ is split and the Shimura variety is compact of Hodge type, under the hypothesis that the Fargues--Scholze correspondence for $\msf G$ is compatible with the so-called classical local Langlands correspondence; see~\cite[Assumption~7.5]{Ham22}.
+\begin{rem*} The above torsion vanishing conjecture was established in~\cite{DHKZ} in the case where $\msf G=\bb G\otimes\bb Q_p$ is split and the Shimura variety is compact of Hodge type, under the hypothesis that the Fargues--Scholze correspondence for $\msf G$ is compatible with the so-called classical local Langlands correspondence; see~\cite[Assumption~6.5]{Ham24}.
 However, their result does not apply directly to the orthogonal Shimura variety $\bSh(\Res_{F/\bb Q}\SO(\mbf V), \mbf X)$ when the quadratic space $\mbf V$ over a totally real field $F$ has large rank, because it is not of Hodge type.
 A natural approach is to consider a Hodge type Shimura datum $(\mbf G^\sharp, \mbf X^\sharp)$ with a map of Shimura data $(\mbf G^\sharp, \mbf X^\sharp)\to (\Res_{F/\bb Q}\SO(\mbf V), \mbf X)$ such that the morphism $\mbf G^\sharp\to \Res_{F/\bb Q}\SO(\mbf V)$ is a central extension.
 However, $\mbf G^\sharp$ has derived subgroup $\Res_{F/\bb Q}\Spin(\mbf V)$, for which the so-called classical local Langlands correspondence has not yet been constructed.
-In this work, we modify the argument of \cite{DHKZ} and weaken the hypothesis~\cite[Assumption~7.5]{Ham24} to our Axiom~\ref{isnishiefjemis} below.
+In this work, we modify the argument of \cite{DHKZ} and weaken the hypothesis of~\cite[Assumption~6.5]{Ham24} to our Hypothesis~\ref{isnishiefjemis} below.
 We then establish the torsion vanishing for $\bSh(\mbf G^\sharp, \mbf X^\sharp)$ and use the Hochschild--Serre spectral sequence to deduce the torsion vanishing for $\bSh(\Res_{F/\bb Q}\SO(\mbf V), \mbf X)$.
 We also treat certain cases where $p$ is not split in $F$. \end{rem*}

-If $\msf G_\ad$ is not a product of Weil restrictions of split simple groups, one still needs to impose the weakly normalized regularity condition on $\phi$.
-We refer to Theorem~\ref{ninIEnifeifneims} for a precise statement.
-On the other hand, when $\msf G_\ad$ is a product of Weil restrictions of split simple groups, there exists a simpler proof without use of geometric Eisenstein series.
+If $\msf G_\ad$ is a product of Weil restrictions of split simple groups, then there exists a simpler proof without using geometric Eisenstein series.
 In this introduction, we state a more general result, which applies to the above-mentioned orthogonal or unitary case by constructing a central extension in \S\ref{seubsienfiehtoenfeis}.
-We first need an axiom on the Fargues--Scholze local Langlands correspondence:
+We first state a hypothesis on the Fargues--Scholze local Langlands correspondence: